-USAID works with the government to construct urban water and sanitation infrastructure and to provide clean piped water to urban populations.
-USAID launched the marketing of water purification tablets in 16 urban and semi-urban towns and is working through partners to improve water supply and sanitation facilities through water-well drilling, hand pump repair, latrine construction and hygiene promotion.
-USAID resources also build the capacity of public utility staff and local government authorities by developing governance structures and community management, and promoting good hygiene practices.
+USAID works with the Government of the Republic of South Sudan to construct water and sanitation infrastructure and provide clean piped water to communities.
+USAID supports the marketing of water purification tablets and activities that aim to improve water supply and sanitation facilities through water well drilling, hand pump repair, latrine construction and hygiene promotion.
+USAID resources also build the capacity of public utility staff and local government authorities by developing governance structures and community management and promoting good hygiene practices.

 Last updated: October 23, 2013